Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 Key Takeaways

-- Side effects of Cerenia for dogs are rare.
-Allergic reactions can happen, but are rare and resolve after stopping the medication.
+- Allergic reactions can happen, but are rare and resolve after stopping the medication.

 - Cerenia doesn’t make a dog sleepy, but a rare side effect is lethargy.
 This happens in fewer than 5% of dogs.

-- Dogs can take Cerenia on an empty stomach; in fact, this is a good idea.
-The best time to give Cerenia is an hour before a big meal, when their stomach is otherwise empty.
+- The best time to give Cerenia is an hour before a big meal when their stomach is empty.

-Cerenia for Dogs Stops Vomiting and Nausea
+Cerenia for Dogs: Stop Vomiting and Nausea

 Cerenia® (maropitant citrate) is an FDA-approved medication used most to treat vomiting in dogs and cats.